 Latest from Brenna Bird

 Brian Darling is a former counsel for former U.S. Senator Bob Smith (R-NH), former U.S. Senator Mel Martinez (R-FL) and U.S. Senator Rand Paul.
 He is the author of a Heritage Foundation (where he served as a senior fellow) policy paper titled “The Filibuster Protects the Rights of All Senators and the American People."

 Latest from Brian Darling

 Brian is a Senior Contributor at Caffeinated Thoughts and was the co-host of Caffeinated Thoughts Radio heard on the Truth Network 99.3 FM in Des Moines, IA from 2014 to 2017.
-Brian owns and operates a manufacturers’ representative firm, Myers & Associates, LLC, and has been involved in sales and business management for over thirty years.
+Brian owns and operates a manufacturers’ representative firm, Myers & Associates, LLC, and has been involved in sales and business management for over forty years.
 He is a former member of the Board of Directors at the Des Moines Christian School.
 He is also a charter member of Trinity Presbyterian Reformed Church in Johnston, IA, and has been an ordained elder there since 1988.
-He and his wife Debbie have been married thirty-eight years and have four children and twelve grandchildren.
+He and his wife Debbie have been married forty-two years and have four children and thirteen grandchildren.
 His passions are politics, history, theology, economics, business, and basketball!